pcafrica/advanced_programming_2025-2026/lectures/07/07-c++_stl2_move.md

 References create aliases to existing objects and must be initialized.
 It's crucial to be cautious with references to temporary objects.
 A const reference prolongs the life of a temporary object.

-Standard containers can hold only "first-class" objects, but not references.
+Standard containers can hold only *first-class* objects, but not references.
 However, you can use `std::reference_wrapper` from the `<functional>` header to store objects with reference-like semantics in a container.
+Moreover, `std::reference_wrapper` can be assigned **after construction**!

 ```cpp
 int a = 10, b = 20, c = 30;